 Sea mullets, big red drum, puppy drum, bluefish, sheepshead, black drum – all of these fish will be caught surf-fishing Ocracoke during the month of May.
 Sea mullet fishing can be great in mid-April, and we expect these fish to remain through the summer.
 We expect to see some large bluefish over 30″ in May.

-By late May flounder may be showing up (but are illegal to keep until mid August open season in 2021) and early Spanish mackerel and pompano begin to appear as well.
+By late May flounder may be showing up (but are waiting on current fisheries regulations for 2022 season) and early Spanish mackerel and pompano begin to appear as well.
 For those anglers fishing inshore that are looking for something smaller than the cobia and big red drum, downsizing the gear will provide the opportunity to catch the same fish that are caught along the surf.
 And for those fishermen that prefer to head offshore, amberjack, king mackerel, and dolphin can be caught.
 A few wahoo and yellowfin tuna should be around offshore also.
 Regardless of whether you are fishing the surf, inshore, or offshore, action in May will be heating up!

 See recent catches and read the current fishing reports at Tradewinds Tackle on Facebook or on our home page.
 For more information on what to expect fishing Ocracoke year round see our fishing page here.